KAATSU VS. HYTRO BLOOD FLOW RESTRICTION WEARABLES

 KAATSU offers a range of customizable settings, including various pressures and cycle times.
 This allows for highly personalized protocols that are specific to each user.

-Hytro's personalization is limited to the four printed tightness marks on the integrated strap and the size of the garment.
-There is no per-limb pressure control, no cycle timing, no programmable session, and strap location is fixed at the upper arm or upper thigh.
+Hytro's personalization offers four printed tightness marks on the integrated strap and the size of the garment.

 Cycle Mode vs. Constant Pressure